-- 1. Go to metlife.com/dental - 2.
-Go to the "Find a dentist" box enter your zip code - Select the network "PDP Plus" and click "Go" to see the list of dentists in your area
+- 1. Go to www.metlife.com/dental - 2.
+Click on the "Find a participating dentist" link - Select the "PDP Plus" network, enter your zip code and click "Find" to see a list of dentists in your area

 It is recommended that when you call to schedule your appointment, you confirm the dentist or facility is participating in the network.